Battery Haulers, Refurbishers, Processors

 We are here to help you understand your requirements

-If you have questions relating to the Batteries Regulation, contact our Compliance and Registry Team at registry@rpra.ca or 1-833-600-0530 for support.
+If you have questions related to the Batteries Regulation, contact our Compliance Team at registry@rpra.ca or 1-833-600-0530 for support.